rejawanul/rejawanul/README.md

 # Rejawanul Haque
-from Bangladesh, and I'm a passionate React Native mobile app developer with a strong inclination towards AI applications.
+I'm from Bangladesh, and I'm a passionate React Native mobile app developer with a strong inclination towards AI applications.
 My GitHub reflects a fusion of my coding skills and design aesthetics, showcasing a blend of technology and creativity.

 Let's build the future of AI-powered mobile experiences together!